Random minimum spanning tree and dense graph limits: Introduction

-We now give a definition of a fractional multiple.
+We now give a definition of a fractional multiples which allows us to relate the parameter $\kappa$ for some pairs of kernels.
 This notion is new and our choice of the term comes from the fact that it extends the concept of `fractional isomorphism' of graphons worked out in~\cite{MR4482093}, which corresponds to 1-fractional multiples.
-For a constant $p>0$, we say that a kernel $U$ is a \emph{$p$-fractional multiple} of a kernel $W$ if for each tree $T$ we have for the homomorphism densities (see Section~\ref{sec:graphonprimer}) that $t(T,U)=p^{e(T)}t(T,W)$.
-For example, if $U$ is an arbitrary $d$-regular kernel and $W$ is an arbitrary $q$-regular kernel then we have $t(T,U)=d^{e(T)}$ and $t(T,W)=q^{e(T)}$, and so $U$ is a $\frac{d}{q}$-fractional multiple of $W$.
-In Section~\ref{ssec:ProofOfFactAFM} we explain how the results from~\cite{MR4482093} can be used to give several equivalent definitions.
-So, the `moreover' part of Theorem~\ref{thm:mainfull} asserts the following. \begin{fact} Suppose that $U$ are $W$ are two kernels such that $U$ is $f$-fractional multiple of $W$ for some $f>0$.
-Then $\kappa(U)=\frac{1}{f}\cdot\kappa(W)$. \end{fact} We give a proof of this fact in Section~\ref{sec:proofsKappa}.
-Let us just mention that the simple definition above does not readily furnish a proof.
-Rather, we need to use an equivalent characterization of fractional multiples that will follow from the deep theory of fractionally isomorphic graphons worked out in~\cite{MR4482093}.
+After the first version of this paper was posted on arXiv, the same concept appeared in~\cite{HlaHngLim:GraphonBranching} under the name `projective fractional isomorphism'. \begin{definition} For a constant $p>0$, we say that a kernel $U$ is a \emph{$p$-fractional multiple} of a kernel $W$, if for each tree $T$, we have for the homomorphism densities (recall~\eqref{eq:homdens}) that

+\end{definition} The most prominent example of fractional multiples are regular kernels.
+If $U$ is an arbitrary $d$-regular kernel and $W$ is an arbitrary $q$-regular kernel then a quick calculation shows that $t(T,U)=d^{e(T)}$ and $t(T,W)=q^{e(T)}$ for each tree~$T$.
+We conclude that $U$ is a $\frac{d}{q}$-fractional multiple of $W$.

+The primary contribution of~\cite{MR4482093} lies in presenting several characterizations of fractional isomorphism, all of which naturally extend to characterizations of $p$-fractional multiples.
+The significance of this concept is highlighted by the following fact. \begin{fact} Suppose that $U$ and $W$ are two kernels such that $U$ is $f$-fractional multiple of $W$ for some $f>0$.
+Then $\kappa(U)=\frac{1}{f}\cdot\kappa(W)$. \end{fact} We deduce this fact from one of the main results of~\cite{HlaHngLim:GraphonBranching}.
+Indeed, \cite{HlaHngLim:GraphonBranching} tells that if $A$ and $B$ are two kernels so that $A$ is a 1-fractional multiple of $B$, then the branching processes $\fX_A$ and $\fX_B$ have the same distribution.
+In particular, $\Upsilon(A)=\Upsilon(B)$.
+The substitution formula for integration with $\tilde{c}=f c$ (and hence $\differential\tilde{c}=f \differential{c}$) in~\eqref{eq:defkappa} then readily implies that $\kappa(U)=\frac{1}{f}\cdot\kappa(W)$.